MicrosoftDocs/sql-docs/docs/advanced-analytics/r/r-package-management-for-sql-server-r-services.md

 The following new database roles support secure installation and R package management in SQL Server:

-- **rpkgs-users** Allows users to use any shared packages that were installed by members of the **rpkgs-shared** role.
+- `rpkgs-users`: Allows users to use any shared packages that were installed by members of the `rpkgs-shared` role.

-- **rpkgs-private** Provides access to shared packages with the same permissions as the **rpkgs-users** role.
+- `rpkgs-private`: Provides access to shared packages with the same permissions as the `rpkgs-users` role.
 Members of this role can also install, remove and use privately scoped packages.

--  **rpkgs-shared** Provides the same permissions as the **rpkgs-private** role.
+-  `rpkgs-shared`: Provides the same permissions as the `rpkgs-private` role.
 Users who are members of this role can also install or remove shared packages.

-- **db_owner** - Has the same permissions as the **rpkgs-shared** role.
+- `db_owner`: Has the same permissions as the `rpkgs-shared` role.
 Can also grant users the right to install or remove both shared and private packages.

 ### Creating an external package library using T-SQL